geocommunities/YAMAYA/README.md

 ---

-Made with ❤️ by the CoreOS25 team — led by [@geocommunities](https://github.com/geocommunities)
+Made with ❤️ by the YAMAYA team — led by [@geocommunities](https://github.com/geocommunities)